Greater Lansing has Lake and River Fun for Boating Adventures

 Kayak and Boat Launch Locations

 If you own your own kayak or boat, here are some great places to launch around Lansing.
-You can also find more information about some of these locations on the parks guide.
+You can also find more information about some of these locations in our parks guide.

 Rotary Park Downtown Lansing Riverfront – 305 City Market Dr, Lansing, 48912 First on the list because it’s newer and as gorgeous as can be!
 You can start out here or end up here from another location.
 They have several boat docking stations lining the beachfront area. |